A question we hear constantly from our clients this year: Is it hard to get a 189 visa in Australia?

 Due to high demand for skilled workers, the points required for the 189 visa may become more competitive.
 Many applicants have had to score well above the minimum of 65 points to receive an invitation.

-The average processing time for a 189 visa application is currently around 17 months.
+The average processing time for a 189 visa application is currently around 10 to 11 months.
 This means if you apply today, you might wait over a year before getting a decision on your application.

 The Australian government regularly updates its Skilled Occupation List based on labor market needs.
 If your occupation is removed from this list or if there are many applicants for your job, it could make it harder for you to get the visa.